armeen-irfan/University_Scholarship_Web_Design/README.md

-# University_Scholarship_Web_Design
+# University Scholarship Website Design - Figma

-Web design of a University Scholarship Website, made using Figma.
+- Web design of a University Scholarship Website, made using Figma.

+- It contains different pages, such as 'Homepage', 'Scholarships', 'Profile' and 'Sign-in', with different components and their variants.

+- It is interactive, with easy navigations to other pages.